segunak/SegunAkinyemi.com/docs/_posts/2025-01-31-dough-diaries-raleigh.md

 - [**A Place at the Table**](https://maps.app.goo.gl/hmA4JvrB7XiurR3b6): This spot is one of a kind. _A Place at the Table_ is a **pay-what-you-can café**, meaning you pay what you're able, pay it forward for someone else, or volunteer in exchange for a meal.
 It's about community, dignity, and making good food accessible to everyone.
 I actually made it here, but it was near closing, and they were out of cinnamon rolls.
 A tragedy.
 If you go and manage to get one, report back!

 - [**Yellow Dog Bread Company**](https://maps.app.goo.gl/5jVHMwUNNnZek65y9): This bakery has a reputation for its pastries and neighborhood café vibe.
-Their cinnamon rolls get a lot of love from the locals, and they were on my list—I just ran out of time.
+Their cinnamon rolls get a lot of love from the locals, and they were on my list, but I just ran out of time.

 If you visit any of these places and try their cinnamon rolls, I'd love to [hear your thoughts](/contact)!